null-channel/classes/kubernetes/intro/part-1/lesson-7.md

 # Why pods are not the answer

-So we just spent a lot of time with pods. but as I started the last lesson off with, most of the time, we don't deal with bare pods.
+We just spent a LOT of time with pods. but as I started the last lesson off with, most of the time, we don't deal with bare pods.
 So what do we use?
 Deployments.
 Think of kubernetes objects that can control other kubernetes objects and layer functionallity.
 Almost like the unix principle of "do one thing and do it well" each of these "things" are able to focus on one thing.
 So a pod's focus is on the containers, the resources and the general running of a logical set of processes.
 So it makes since that there woudl be something that is worried about running pods!

 ## Deployments